secsome/FA2sp/README.md

 - GETTING START
 Just like Ares, FA2sp needs Syringe to work properly, so you can just take Ares as a reference.

-What you need to know is that FA2sp requires Original FinalAlert 2 1.02 version, any modified version may occur unexpected errors!
+What you need to know is that FA2sp requires Vanilla FinalAlert 2 1.02, any modified version may lead to unexpected errors!
 Before you launch it for the first time, write the ini files below properly, especially for essential ones (marked by **)

 If you still have any problem about it or something wrong occured while using it, please contact me directly or mail me at 3179369262@qq.com
 For now, I cannot ensure the stability of it, so save your maps frequently before heavy loss!
 XD

+The multiple selection function is now available.
+Press Ctrl key to select tiles and press Ctrl+Shift key to deselect them.
+Ctrl+D can clear all selected tiles.
+Now this feature supports RaiseSingleTile/LowerSingleTile (though they are not "Single" anymore) and calucate selected area ore value.
+NOTICE THAT UNDO&REDO HASN'T BEEN SUPPORTED YET!

 - BASIC TYPES
 INTERGER - [-2147483648,2147483647]